 At F/5, two new constraints appear:

-Spacing note: identical to the two previous diameters.
-The 300 mm allows you to go higher in useful magnification, so the 4.5 mm makes sense here, where it remained marginal on a 200 mm.
+Same as the two previous diameters.
+The 300 mm model allows for higher effective magnification, so the 4.5 mm lens really comes into its own here, whereas it was of limited use on the 200 mm model.

 Minimum recommended range : 31 mm + 13 mm + 9 mm + coma corrector.